OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

     )
 ```

-### 4.Examine trends in TotalValue over the years to identify patterns in property valuations.
+### 4. Examine trends in TotalValue over the years to identify patterns in property valuations.
 ```sql
 select
     *,